lucabriguglia/OpenCQRS/README.md

 CreateProduct is an sample command and GetProduct is a sample query.
 In this scenario, commands and queries are in two different assemblies.
 Both assemblies need to be registered.
-In order to use the event sourcing functionalities, an event store provider needs to be added as well.
+A domain store database provider needs to be registered as well in order to use the event sourcing functionalities.
-OpenCQRS currently supports the following data providers:
-- CosmosDB SQL (DocumentDB)
-- CosmosDB MongoDB
-- SqlServer
-- MySql
-- PostgreSql
-- Sqlite

-Please install the nuget package of your choice and register the event store:
+Please install the nuget package of your choice and register the database provider:

 ```C#
 services.AddOpenCqrsSqlServerProvider(Configuration);